JuliaCI/BenchmarkTools.jl/doc/manual.md

 This document provides in-depth on the design and use of BenchmarkTools.
-If you're looking for a quick reference, try [reading this instead](reference.md).
+If you're looking for an overview of the API, try [reading the API reference document instead](reference.md).

 # Table of Contents